nicholasg-dev/openshiftcollector/readme.md

 - **Bash Version**: Check your Bash version with `bash --version` - must be 4.0 or newer
 - **Missing Dependencies**: Install any missing utilities reported during script execution
 - **Large Clusters**: For very large clusters, increase `PARALLEL_JOBS` for faster collection
+- **Path Issues**: The script creates symbolic links to handle path resolution issues when viewing the report through a web server
+- **CORS Issues**: Use the included `serve_report.sh` script to avoid CORS issues when viewing the report locally

 ## Examples